-Step 3: Find the Video Input Channel on your TV
+Step 4: Find the Video Input Channel on Your TV

-Note: You do not need to complete this step if you used the basic connection.
+Note: You do not have to complete this step if you used the basic connection.

-If you used the advanced connection, you must tune your TV to the video input channel to see the satellite screens.
-Since there are so many brands and models of TVs, there are just as many ways to access a TV's video input channel.
+If you used the advanced connection, you must tune your TV to the Video Input Channel to see the screens.
+Since there are so many brands and models of TVs, there are just as many ways to access a TV's Line Input Channel.
 Below are some things you can try.

 - If your TV brand is RCA, GE, or PROSCAN, press TV on the remote control that came with your digital satellite receiver.
-Then press the WHO•INPUT button on the remote. - If your TV brand is not RCA, GE, or PRoScan, consult your TV Owner's Manual.
+Then press the WHO•INPUT button on the remote. - If your TV brand is not RCA, GE, or PROSCAN, consult your TV Owner's Manual.

 If you cannot find your TV Owner's Manual, you will have to investigate.
-You might access the TV's video input channel by:
+You might access the TV's Video Input Channel by: